franksesma/Civ-5-Frank-Mod/README.txt

 FILES THAT CONTAIN THE CHANGES DESCRIBED IN THE CHANGE LOGS:
     - To Enable Custom Civs: Set Playable and AIPlayable for Civilizations to default="true"
+    - Added the SocialPolicyPopup.lua file to the UI folder

 CHANGES TO CIV5Units_Mongol.xml: